BrandonTang89/AbstractionProject/brandon-fl/brandonTypst.typ

 We will check if $(P_R -> H)[X, C] equiv True$ and whether $(Q_R -> L)[X, C] equiv True$.
 If both of these hold, then the output constraint is satisfied.

-If we have $(P^R -> L) != False$ it means that some indexing cases that only index into $P$ actually cause $s$ to be low, this is a counter example to the property so the positive part of property is disproven.
-We can inspect the cases indexed by $P^R -> L$ to get the actual counter example in terms of the original circuit inputs.
+If we have $(P^R and L) != False$ it means that some indexing cases that only index into $P$ actually cause $s$ to be low, this is a counter example to the positive part of property so the positive part of property is disproven.
+We can inspect the cases indexed by $(P^R and L)$ to get the actual counter example in terms of the original circuit inputs.

-Similarly, if we have $(Q^R -> H) != False$, we have disproven the negative part of the property.
+Similarly, if we have $(Q^R and H) != False$, we have disproven the negative part of the property.

 It is possible to not prove the property but also have no counter examples.
 This can happen in cases where the antecedent does not provide enough information to prove or disprove the property.
 This is called a weak disagreement and requires changing the indexing relation to obtain a proof/counter example.